 Shaw's Supermarket will return to the hood of the No. 44 Ford Fusion this weekend in New Hampshire.
 Shaw's is one of the oldest, continuously operated supermarkets in the United States with New England roots dating back to 1860, when George C. Shaw opened the first store in Portland, Maine.
 A few years later, Maynard A. Davis opened the first 'Public Markets' in New Bedford and Brockton, Massachusetts.
 Throughout five New England States, there are 154 store locations employing approximately 19,000 people.

 Fans will be able to meet Scott at two locations this weekend in New Hampshire.

 Where: Shaw's, 20 Fort Eddy Road, Concord NH 03301

 When: Saturday, September 24 from 4:00 - 4:30 p.m.

 Twisted Tea Appearance

 "I love Loudon.
 It's the site of my first ever NASCAR start in the Camping World Truck Series in 2007.
 I feel like it was a good track for me in the XFINITY Series, and I'm looking forward to getting back there.
-Last year, unfortunately we were running second and we blew an engine, and I felt like we had a car capable of the win.
+We've had some bad luck the last few times racing there.
+In July, a brake caliper broke and we had to head to the garage to fix it.
+And last year, unfortunately we were running second and blew an engine in the XFINITY Series, and I felt like we had a car capable of the win.
 It's a neat place.
-I feel like the fans support Loudon, it's a great area and it's nice to be up north in July where you get a little bit of reprieve from the heat.
-I love Loudon and I'm looking forward to seeing what these Sprint Cup cars are like going around the flat one-mile."
+I feel like the fans support Loudon.
+It's a great area, and it's nice to be up north at the start of fall to get a little bit of reprieve from the heat.
+I like going to Loudon and I'm looking forward to seeing what these Sprint Cup cars are like going around the flat one-mile."